fjantunen/sev1/index.md

 > ❗ **Important:**
 > In many organizations, one person may wear multiple hats initially, but the *mindset* of these distinct roles is crucial.

+#### Handling Swarming: Creating Focused Workstreams During Chaos

+Large-scale incidents often attract a flood of well-meaning responders.
+Slack fills with noise.
+The bridge becomes a spectator sport.
+People want to help—but without structure, they end up repeating efforts, derailing focus, or just adding background chaos.

+The IC's job isn't to shut people out.
+It's to create order from the influx.
+That means giving the swarm something useful to do—and somewhere to do it.

+#### Break Into Workstreams

+Divide the incident into focused areas of investigation or remediation.
+These typically follow existing team boundaries or runbook domains.

+Examples:
+- **Database Health** (locks, replication lag, disk space)
+- **API Failures** (rate limits, 5xx spikes, error logs)
+- **Frontend Impact** (latency, broken UX, error surfaces)
+- **Infrastructure** (network partitions, cloud zones, DNS/CDN)
+- **Rollback Options** (risk assessment, build artifacts, toggles)
+- **Customer Comms / Executive Liaison** (status page, internal updates)

+Each workstream should have:
+- **One lead**, responsible for updates and decisions
+- **One channel or Slack thread** for discussion
+- **A goal** ("Confirm DB replication is healthy", "Identify safe rollback target")
+- **A doc or scratchpad** to track progress

+This keeps effort compartmentalized and allows the IC to move horizontally without micromanaging.

+#### Use a Shared Landing Page

+Establish a central document to orient everyone.
+This is the front door for anyone dropping into the incident.

+Options include:
+- **Datadog Notebook**: best for observability-driven response
+- **Google Doc**: quick to set up, easy to update
+- **Confluence Page**: structured, versioned, good for longer-running events

+The landing page should contain:
+- Summary of the incident (what’s known, what’s being worked on)
+- Current severity
+- IC and workstream leads
+- Links to active Slack threads
+- Timeline of major updates and decisions
+- Open questions and blockers

+Drop this link early and often.
+Anyone asking “What’s going on?” gets pointed here first.

+#### Slack Discipline

+Avoid the scroll-of-death.
+Centralize updates in a few clearly named threads:

+- 🧵 `network`
+- 🧵 `statuspage`
+- 🧵 `compute`

+Pin these in the incident channel or on the landing page.
+ICs should post summary updates, not raw logs.
+Ask responders to reply in the relevant thread, not the main channel.

+#### Managing the Video Bridge

+Video bridges are useful—but risky when unmanaged.
+Treat them like a war room, not a water cooler.

+Best practices:
+- Keep it to IC, workstream leads, and one comms person
+- Use the bridge for decision checkpoints, not passive chatter
+- (Optional) Stream it for observers, but don’t let everyone join live

+Most tactical work still happens in Slack or docs.
+If your bridge feels like a hangout, it’s time to trim the invite list.

+Every responder wants to help.
+Make it easy for them to be useful without becoming a distraction.

 #### The Incident Lifecycle: From Active to Resolved

 1.  **Detection & Declaration:** Alert fires, IC declared. 🚦